hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 needed in the consensus roster.
 The use of random shares at the outset creates a random ledger private key that nobody knows.

+In the context of the consensus nodes using the TSS library, the term `ShareId` refers to the index of the share as it is returned in the list of public shares from the tss library.
+The first share in the list has share id `0`.
+If there are 10 shares total, the last share id is `9`.
+The shares are assigned to nodes in the order of NodeIds.
+If Node 0 has 3 shares, then it is given shares `0`, `1`, and `2`.
+If Node 1 has 2 shares, then it is given shares `3` and `4`, and so on.
+The `TssMessages` are similarly ordered.
+TssMessage `0` is the message generated for Share `0`.

 ![TSS re-keying next consensus roster](./Groth21-re-keying-shares-of-shares.drawio.svg)

 This process of keying the candidate roster during an address book change takes an asynchronous amount of time through multiple rounds of consensus to complete.
 This requires saving incremental progress in the state to ensure that the process can resume from any point if a node or the network restarts.
 Switching to the candidate roster must not happen until enough nodes have voted that they have verified a threshold number of TssMessages from the active roster.
-Verification succeeds when a node is able to recover the ledger id from the collected TssMessages.
-A vote consists of a bit vector where each bit corresponds to a share id and is set to 1 if the share id's TssMessage was valid and used in the recovery of the ledger id.
+Verification succeeds when a node is able to recover the ledger id.
+The first threshold number of valid TssMessages to come to consensus are used to recover the ledger id.
+A vote consists of a bit vector where each bit index corresponds to the `ShareId` and its related TssMessage.
+A bit at index `i` in the vote is set to 1 if the TssMessage of share `i` was valid and used in the recovery of the ledger id, otherwise the bit is `0`.

 ##### Elliptic Curve Decisions